CodeByWenuja/CodeByWenuja/README.md

   </h1>

-<div size='1px'>My name is Wenuja Liyanamana.
+<div size='1px'>I'm Wenuja Liyanamana.
-A passionate Full-Stack Developer based in Sri Lanka 🇱🇰 <br>
+A passionate Full-Stack Developer based in Sri Lanka. 🇱🇰 <br>
 Thank You for taking the time to view my GitHub Profile.
   </div>